New York State Department of Environmental Conservation: Organization

 The Department of Environmental Conservation is headed by a commissioner appointed by the governor.
-He or she reports to the deputy secretary for the environment.
-Below the commissioner and deputy commissioner are the heads of all offices, divisions, and regional directors.
-Basil Seggos is the commissioner of the New York State Department of Environmental Conservation, appointed by New York State Governor Andrew Cuomo in 2015 and was confirmed unanimously by the New York State Senate.
+The commissioner reports to the deputy secretary for the environment.
+Below the commissioner and deputy commissioners are the heads of all offices, divisions, and regional directors.
+Basil Seggos, who stepped down in April of 2024, was the longest serving commissioner of the New York State Department of Environmental Conservation, having been appointed by New York State Governor Andrew Cuomo in 2015.
+The current commissioner is Amanda Lefton.